 The flavors in this apple pie will make it stand out on the dessert table at Thanksgiving.
 Using a combination of apple pie spice and caramel gives it an extra delicious taste.
 Plus, your kitchen will smell like an apple orchard as it bakes!

-Enjoy a slice of pie topped with a big scoop of vanilla ice cream and extra caramel drizzles.
+Enjoy a slice of pie topped with a big scoop of homemade vanilla bean ice cream and extra caramel drizzles.
 It really is the perfect dessert to enjoy after any meal.

 If you are looking for an easy apple pie that will get rave reviews from all your guests, this is definitely the recipe for you.